-Learning is supported by alumni involvement, innovative leadership projects, and student support by peers, faculty, and staff.
+Learning is supported by alumni involvement and innovative leadership projects, as well as support from peers, faculty, and staff.
 Working with faculty and advisors, students design and conduct a project to introduce an innovation into their organization.
-The project provides the opportunity for students to bring together many aspects of their learning into an innovation of significant value.
+The project provides the opportunity for students to apply many aspects of their learning into an innovation of significant value.

-In addition, the program is accredited by the Commission on Accreditation Health care Management Education.
+The program is accredited by the Commission on Accreditation Health Care Management Education.

 The program is delivered in a learning cohort model that blends online and on-campus coursework.
-All students start the program together and progress through the same curriculum, providing opportunities to learn and work together.
+All students begin the program together and progress through the same curriculum, providing opportunities to learn and work together throughout the duration of the program.
 Most of the coursework is online; students spend 22 days (five sessions) on campus over 25 months.

 This is a 42-credit, 25-month program.
-Here is just a sampling of courses you might take.
+Here is a sample of courses you might take:

-The current demand for Executive Master of Healthcare Administration (MHA) graduates is very high due, in part, to a shortage of qualified executive management talent in health care organizations.
-Moreover, in the next decade, as a significant proportion of current managers retire, clinical professionals will be moved into top positions, requiring advanced skills and learning to be successful.
+The current demand for Executive MHA graduates is very high due, in part, to a shortage of qualified executive management talent in health care organizations.
+In the next decade, as a significant proportion of current managers retire, clinical professionals will move into top positions, and this will require that they have advanced skills and learning in order to be successful.